 Allison is a jack of (almost) all trades.
 We have been lucky to have her with us and watch her grow in her skills over the years.
 This talented girl has trained with us to reach her goal of becoming a technician.
 After much hard work and determination, she has met that goal.
 It takes a lot to be a Grand Paws technician!
-She and her boyfriend, Nick now have 4 kitties, Ricky, Roscoe, Schitzo and Ziggy.
-She is the ultimate cat lover.
+She has 4 kitties, Ricky, Roscoe, Schitzo and Ziggy and is the ultimate cat lover.
 Just ask to see pictures of them and she will be happy to oblige.
 When Allison is not working, she tries to spend time in the kitchen, whipping up vegan recipes and then works those calories off by being on the trails hiking (when the temperatures aren't too high).
-She also love yoga and uses it as a relaxation technique.
+She also loves yoga and uses it as a relaxation technique.
 She's anything but boring and we love her smart, witty personality!

 After a trip back to the states, she decided she wanted to stay and took a job at the National Zoo in Washington, D.C.
 She then decided to move back to Arizona and returned to work at the World Wildlife Zoo after that she transferred to the Phoenix Zoo and worked as a Senior Keeper.
 Whew!
 That's a lifetime of work right there!
 That's where Grand Paws comes in.
 She has been with us since 2015 and we are lucky to have her and all of her experience.